LaunchCodeEducation/lchs/src/chapters/classes-and-objects/class-methods.rst

 #.
 Inside the ``make_noise()`` code block, ``self.mood`` accesses the current
    value of the property and compares it to the different options.
 #.
 If we change ``mood`` in a different part of our code (say, by feeding or
-   petting our cat), we do not have to worry about using the correct argument when we call the method.
+   petting our cat), we do not need to worry about sending in the new value when we call the method.
 Any changes to the property are immediately available inside the method.